-This project provides a safe navigation channel for commercial, recreational and USCG use, with a direct fish value of over \$21M annually.
+This project provides a safe navigation channel for commercial, recreational and USCG use, with a direct fish value of over \$22M annually.
 A shoaling problem in the ocean entrance portion of the channel was identified by local users in June 2012.
 A portion of this shoal was removed in July 2012 by the Government Dredge Currituck, however, shoaling was exacerbated by Superstorm Sandy.
 Post-Sandy supplemental funds were received and the entrance channel shoal was dredged as a borrow source for the adjacent Absecon Island Federal shore protection project.
 Future beach fill operations should continue to utilize the entrance channel as a borrow source.
 A severe shoal exists at the entrance to the Clam Creek portion of the channel; sediment analyses were conducted in 2010, but no placement area or funding is available.
-For the last four years, the project has been affected by Low Use Navigation budget cuts.
+For the last five years, the project has been affected by Low Use Navigation budget cuts.

-Summarized Federal Financial Data (\$000) Allocations thru FY11 374 FY 12 Allocation 0 Impacted by Low Use Navigation budget cuts FY 13 Allocation 0 PL 113-2 Supplemental Funds (Sandy) received in the amount of \$750,000.
-FY 14 Allocation 0 Impacted by Low Use Navigation budget cuts FY 15 Allocation 0 Impacted by Low Use Navigation budget cuts FY 16 Budget 0 \$710 Capability
+FY 12 Allocation 0 Impacted by Low Use Navigation budget cuts FY 13 Allocation 0 PL 113-2 Supplemental Funds (Sandy) received in the amount of \$750,000.
+FY 14 Allocation 0 Impacted by Low Use Navigation budget cuts FY 15 Allocation 0 Impacted by Low Use Navigation budget cuts FY 16 Allocation 0 Impacted by Low Use Navigation budget cuts FY 17 Budget 0 \$710k Capability